srinath-iyer/Drawing-Bot/README.md

 </div>
 <br>

 Next, click `Install or Update MicroPython` and using the following options, install micropython.
-Note: you will need to know what port your device is connected to.
-You can do this by trial and error.
-Usually, the correct option will say something like "USB Serial", but depends on your device.
+Usually, the correct port option will say something like "USB Serial" or "UART", but depends on your device and the ESP-32 you have.
 After you've selected the right port, you should click `install`.
 This will take a minute or two.

 <br>
 <div align="left">